Gaetz/unity-training/unity-3C-Cameras/CameraCourse.md

             cameraPosition = endPoint;
         }

-        // iterate through all children and set their position as cameraPosition, using SmoothDamp to smoothly translate the vectors.
+        // Iterate through all children and set their position as cameraPosition,
+        // using SmoothDamp to smoothly translate the vectors.
         Vector3 cameraVelocity = Vector3.zero;
         foreach (Transform child in trans)
         {
             child.position = Vector3.SmoothDamp(child.position,
                 cameraPosition, ref cameraVelocity, collisionSmoothTime);
         }
     }